 Covid-19 presented unprecedented challenges to countries throughout the world.
 With the need for “social distancing” imposed in the space of weeks, schools and education providers worldwide had to find ways to deliver most of their learning activities online.

 The demand for online learning for primary, secondary and university students and training has accelerated, but has this changed the way we learn and how education is delivered for good?

 There’s no doubt online learning was already increasing pre-Covid-19.
-Over recent years, here at Alternative View Studios, we have seen a significant rise in requests for education-based animation, video and games content.
+Over recent years, here at Alternative View Studios, we have seen changes in digital learning trends and a rise in requests for education-based animation, video and games content.

 Kerboodle is Oxford University Press’s (OUP) online teaching, learning and assessment service that works alongside student’s course textbooks.
 They seamlessly integrate quality digital resources into lessons.
 As with all Kerboodle resources, the KS3 history animations we developed for OUP can be accessed both in school and at home – encouraging remote learning.

 What about digital learning in groups?